jperradin/nexus/docs/api_reference.md

 ### ClusterSizeDistributionAnalyzer

-Computes the cluster size distribution $n_s$, tracking the number of clusters of each size for each connectivity type.
-This distribution is fundamental in percolation theory for characterizing the scaling behavior and fractal properties of cluster formation.
+Computes the cluster size distribution ``n(s)`` for each connectivity type.
+Counts how many clusters of each size *s* exist per connectivity across all frames.
+Percolating clusters are excluded from the distribution.
+Results are written to one file per connectivity.

 #### Inheritance